 On 21st June construction work began on The Hague’s new educational and cultural complex (OCC) after 8 years of planning and discussions.
-Situated right in the centre of the city the building will be ready in 2020 and 4 leading music and dance organisations will make their home there.
+Situated right in the centre of the city the building will be home for four leading music and dance organisations will make their home there.

 The development of the OCC is important for the cultural heart of The Hague.
 The centre for music and dance will be a stage for and belonging to the city.
 Music, dance, education, talent development and participation will all come together in a unique building.